emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 ---
 layout: post
-title: Man learns to code at tender age of 31 (or how I turned two hours into three seconds)
+title: Man learns to code at tender age of 31
-excerpt: beep. boop.
+excerpt: (or how I turned two hours into three seconds)
 ---
 <p class="sub-section">In this article:</p>